It happened at 6:30 a.m. on a brisk October morning in 2002, a day that would radically change my life.

 Rambling down “The Trail” that day, I made a pact with myself that if, when the harvest was over in December, I still felt the way I did right at that moment, I would forego all else, make the commitment to move to Northern California and dive deeply into the world of wine.

 I spent the next seven years with Chris, helping craft the wines of Cardinale, Lokoya and LaJota, soaking in all the knowledge I could about the art of winemaking from this incredibly talented winemaker.
 In fact, for four seasons I lived in the LaJota winery full time, practically breathing, sleeping, dreaming the wine we were producing.
 I was grateful for every opportunity as I steadily worked my way up through the ranks.

-I’ve been making wine for almost 20 years now.
+I’ve been making wine for over 20 years now.
 As I’ve grown, I’ve kept in regular contact with Chris.
 His friendship and mentoring means the world to me, especially as I explore the production of 'High End' Cabernet.
 It was through Chris that I got to know and partner with Mariano Navarro (Cardinale/Lokoya’s former vineyard manager), whose skill with the vines gives me huge confidence in the fruit I have available to me.

 I have a deep love and respect for wine and food, and its fundamental role in bringing people together, sharing through cooking, eating, drinking, laughing, storytelling and memory making.
 In hindsight, I suppose it was almost inevitable that I've ended up here, doing this.

 I hope you enjoy the wine.